thi-ng/luxor/README.md

 ```

 The resulting LXS scene file and meshes are saved in the project root
-dir.
+dir (additionally all scene components are saved as ZIP file too).
 Double click the LXS file to launch in Luxrender.

 ```clj
 (require